niMgnoeSeeL/nimgnoeseel.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I have been invited to serve as a program committee member for ISSTA 2024 and ECOOP 2024 (both the main track and artifact evaluation track).
+:mortar_board: I have been invited to serve as a program committee member for ISSTA 2024 and ECOOP 2024 (both the main track and artifact evaluation track).